pabloalarconm/PERSEO/perseo/README.md

 RDF data transformation from N-Triples representation to Turtle

-**Run the docker by pointing your CSV files as a volume to `/app/data` It will take all CSVs from this directory and transform all of them:**
+**Run the docker by pointing your N-Triples files as a volume to `/app/data` It will take all CSVs from this directory and transform all of them:**

 `docker run --rm -v /path/of/your/volumes:/app/data pabloalarconm/perseo 2ttl`